engineer

 electronics kit.jpg (4800 bytes)

 I did quite a lot of electronics for my engineering degree, but it was so theoretical it was no help in actually building anything.
-I eventually bought this children's kit - which was brilliant.
+I eventually bought the children's kit above - which was brilliant.
 Then I found the booklets by Forest Mimms.

 I recommend his 'Getting started in electronics' ISBN 40293 10515